 As the technology development for automated functions in vehicles progresses and the market introduction of connected automated vehicles (CAVs) approaches, deployment roadmaps start emphasizing societal issues related to CAV technology.
-Since of the main reason for a contested technology to fail is because societal needs and public acceptance are not taken into account in due time public acceptanceof CAVs is of paramount importance.
-Additionally, as stated by ERTRAC in the Automated Driving Roadmap, gradual deployment of CAV implies that conventional and automated vehicles will co-exist along with vulnerable road users (VRUs) for some time, making acceptance and harmonisation a prime subject.
+Since of the main reason for a contested technology to fail is because societal needs and public acceptance are not taken into account in due time public acceptance of CAVs is of paramount importance.

 This project is funded by the European Union (H2020 Transport programme in Pillar 3).

 Cities continue to grow, both in the Netherlands and abroad, which means that the transport system is under increasing pressure.
 To alleviate that pressure, we first and foremost need insight into what exactly happens in the transport system.
 With the Urban Mobility Observatory (UMO) we can provide the required data requirements for smart solutions.
 UMO links its own databases to existing databases.
 In this way we realize a complete integration of different types of data, such as data on traffic and mobility behaviour and spatial data.
 The data have different semantic characteristics in terms of spatial scale, time scale and granularity.
 Combining that data can lead to completely new insights.
 With UMO we take a leap forward in mobility research by up-scaling obtaining, analysing and combining empirical mobility data.
 This leap makes pioneering scientific research possible in the area of passenger and goods traffic and transport and creates the acquired insights that can make a substantial contribution to solving societal mobility related problems and accelerating innovations in urban mobility.